davgeo/kodicontroller/README.rst

   movies = server.VideoLibrary.GetMovies(params)

-The response will then be parsed to extract an appropriate resume percentage and it will also download and locally cache any thumbnails.
+The response will then be parsed to extract an appropriate resume percentage and it will also download and (optionally) locally cache any thumbnails.

 Requirements
 ---------------